WebCrew/CMS-Code-Editor/README.md

 # CMS-T-Editor

-Thats a simple but awesome code editor with integrated file manager based on ACE and Emmet which you can use to run as ...
+Thats a simple but awesome code editor with integrated file manager based on ACE and Emmet which you can use to run as...

 First I ask you to give my repository a STAR please - would be very nice - thank you :)